 Coming back from a magical vacation is zero fun.
 The second you walk in your front door you want to dump your luggage and not move for a few hours.
 I don’t blame you, and you absolutely deserve it.
-However, before you completely veg out be sure you complete these things.
-These tips just might make post-vacation life easier.
+However, before you completely veg out, be sure you complete these things.
+These tips might make post-vacation life easier.

 Put away your luggage.

 You are probably like me, you don’t unpack the second you walk in the door, and your suitcase sits in the corner for weeks after you get back home.
 Spend a few minutes putting your dirty clothes in the hamper, putting away your toiletries, and storing your suitcase away.
-I know you’ll be exhausted after your trip, but you’ll find energy and enjoyment if your home is not filled with the mess of unpacked suitcases.
+I know you’ll be exhausted after your trip, but you’ll find energy and enjoyment if your home is not overflowing with the mess of unpacked suitcases.

 Take care of yourself.

 Travel can be very hard on the body.
 Between crossing time zones, fitful sleeping on planes, over-indulging in food and beverage, and stressing out about travel troubles, it’s no surprise some individuals get sick after a trip.
-To make sure you stay in best health, be sure to hydrate after you long, dry-air flight and up your Vitamin C intake.
+To make sure you stay in the best of health, be sure to hydrate after your long, dry-air flight and up your Vitamin C intake.
 Additionally, listen to your body when it comes to sleep.

 Related: How to Beat Jet Lag